 Newark Personal Injury Lawyer

-What Personal Injury Accidents Can Happen On a Golf Course?
+What Personal Injury Accidents Happen On a Golf Course?

 As with any property, there is always the possibility of sustaining an injury.
-Especially when on a golf course, you may sustain injuries by:
+When on a golf course, you may sustain injuries by:

 - Another player hitting you with a ball.